 - Wapiti - A web application vulnerability scanner with a “black box” approach, meaning that rather than scanning web application code, it looks for scripts and forms where it can maliciously inject data.

 This is one of the main reasons why most employees shouldn’t be informed when pentests are conducted.
 Here’s your opportunity to test for social engineering vulnerabilities by trying to fool your client’s staff into revealing sensitive information or providing unauthorized access.
 This can be done online, via email, over the phone, and also in person.

 If your client’s employees regularly receive security awareness training, they will be less likely to succumb to social engineering attacks.
-Training should be provided often so that awareness is fresh in their minds, and teaching workers about social engineering can make a huge difference.
+Training should be provided often so that awareness remains fresh in their minds.

 If your MSP’s employees have certain industry certifications, it may help to assure your clients that they’re qualified to perform penetration testing services.
 The following certifications should be seriously considered:

-By being ready to offer penetration testing services and products, your MSP can help to make your clients’ networks as secure as they can possibly be.
-You’ll also have data which specifically applies to your client’s network that you can use to sell them the custom cybersecurity services that they need.
+By being ready to offer penetration testing services and products, your MSP can help to make your clients’ networks as secure as they can be.
+You’ll also have data that specifically apply to your client’s network, which you can use to sell them the custom cybersecurity services that they need.